STATIC ELECTRIC DISCHARGES

 The list began with craters and crater chains

 and has expanded to rilles, positive-relief spiders and negative spiders.

 Craters on the rims of other craters are also seen

 of several types of features on celestial bodies.

-At this time we may struggle to accept electricity at work in planetary scale
+At this time we may struggle to accept electricity at work in planetary scale features

-the evidence will clear the way.
+but the evidence will clear the way.

 And we do have evidence in abundance